 Single-person households increase with age.
-In 2017, 21.1% of Transylvania County residents over the age of 65 lived alone (NC DAAS 2017).
-Currently 108 or 0.4% of Transylvania County residents over the age of 60 are raising their grandchildren (Table 1).
+In 2017, fi 21.1% of Transylvania County residents over the age of 65 lived alone (NC DAAS 2017).
+Statewide, 26.8 % of seniors live alone (Table 1).
+Currently 108 or 0.4% of Transylvania County residents over the age of 60 are raising their grandchildren.
 This is slightly higher than the 0.36% of North Carolina seniors who are raising their grandchildren.